What is Castile Soap? Everything You Wanted To Know About Dr Bronner And Castile Soap 2019

 Should I use a Castile Soap or a Detergent?

-If you want something totally natural, go for a Castile Soap, as Castile soaps are made from natural ingredients, whereas Detergents are made from synthetic ingredients, however Dr Bronner's Sal's Suds is slightly more effective on grease and tough stains than Dr Bronner's Castile Soap.
+If you want something totally natural, go for a Castile Soap, as Castile soaps are made from natural ingredients, whereas Detergents are made from synthetic ingredients, however Dr Bronner's Sal's Suds is slightly more effective on grease and tough stains than standard Dr Bronner's Castile Soap.

 What is better for cleaning, Castile Soap or Detergents?